alexsoll/pydnameth/CONTRIBUTING.rst

     $ git commit -m "Your detailed description of your changes."
     $ git push origin name-of-your-bugfix-or-feature

-6. Submit a pull request from  through the GitHub website.
+6. Submit a pull request through the GitHub website.

 Pull Request Guidelines
 ~~~~~~~~~~~~~~~~~~~~~~~